Glossary

 Account Classification

-The summation or grouping of like items into categories such as revenue accounts, liability accounts and expense accounts.
+The summation or grouping of like items into categories such as revenue accounts, liability accounts expense accounts.

 Accounting